 Try spreading the frequency of watering out as far as possible between deep soakings.
 Also, be careful of companion plants requiring more water than roses like.
 Some roses are more susceptible to disease than others, with wild and shrub roses showing much better resistance than most floral hybrids (hybrid teas, grandifloras, etc.).

 Fungicidal sprays can also be used to help control the spread of this disease, but do not kill it off entirely.
-We sell several sprays that can help, including copper soap, flowable sulfur (don’t confuse these two with the dormant sprays), Fung-onil, and Bayer Advanced All-in-1.
+We sell several sprays that can help, including copper soap, flowable sulfur (don’t confuse these two with the dormant sprays) and Fung-onil.

 Sunflowers are hot weather plants and are ready for sale as a plant later than most annuals.
 We do not yet have a large stock of started plants.
 We will, as we get into June have an increasing supply of them, definitely in ornamental types and likely in edible types.
 Our seed buyer will be trying to restock on edible varieties in seed for sale soon.
 Varieties to look for include Mammoth, Greystripe, Paul Bunyan, and some others that are the large, yellow flowering cultivars.

 We carry hoses, hose-end sprinklers, soaker hoses (these leach water through a hose all along the hose), tree watering bags, and the Acu-Drip drip irrigation systems.
 The soaker hoses and drip irrigation can save you time over the long term.
 Drip irrigation takes some initial installation time, but can last quite long and is versatile in the ways it can be used.